-You simply park your car in an available space, make sure you have all your luggage and travel documents, and walk the short distance to the terminal.
+You simply park your car in an available space, make sure you have all your luggage and travel documents, and walk a short distance to the terminal.

-Long stay parking at LPL is pre-bookable, or alternatively, you can just drive up on the day of travel.
-The drive-up gate prices for long-stay parking start at £38 per day, however savings of up to 70% are available if you do book in advance.
+Long-stay parking at LPL is pre-bookable, or alternatively, you can just drive up on the day of travel.
+The drive-up gate prices for long-stay parking start at £38 per day, however savings of up to 70% are available if you book in advance.

 The long-stay car park is completely secure.
 Accredited with ParkMark, it features:

 - Secure perimeter fencing